konveyor/enhancements/enhancements/common/krm-function-manager.md

 1. **Lack of version mobility**: Developers will have to update every single reference to the function to the newer version, causing a refactoring headache.
 1. **Security vulnerabilities (still)**: A newer version of the function may be released with critical updates and bugfixes
+1. **Auditability**: If the functions are defined in one place, you don't accidentally use two different versions, which may cause conflicts.

 Additionally, as it currently stands there is no way to easily discover new KRM functions.
 While KPT has a [centralized function catalog](https://catalog.kpt.dev/), this severely limits the growth potential and adoption of KRM functions.